wavefrontHQ/docs/pages/doc/csp_supported_integrations.md

 ## Subscription Types

 Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
 After this date, we support two types of subscriptions: Operations for Applications subscriptions **onboarded** to the VMware Cloud services platform and **original** subscriptions.
-Original subscriptions are the existing ones and they remain as is until they migrate to VMware Cloud services.
+Original subscriptions are the existing ones and they remain as is until [onboarded](csp_migration.html) to VMware Cloud services.

 For best performance, when you set up most of our integrations, it is recommended to use the Wavefront proxy.
 The Wavefront proxy ingests metrics and forwards them to Operations for Applications in a secure, fast, and reliable manner.